jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

     return database.blah...
 {% endhighlight %}

-That there just made it impossible to hold everything in memory.
+That line there just made it impossible to hold everything in memory.
 If you happen to have a reasonable user base, with reasonably connected people, using this composite key didn't just double the cardinality, **it made it quadratic!**.
 Ouch.

 A cache over a key with high cardinality will provide very small benefits, and